 | ||API Firewall mode when validating application responses to incoming requests: ||Yes|

 | ||API Firewall logging level.
 Possible values: ||No|

-| ||The timeout for API Firewall to connect to the application.
-The default value is ||No|
+| ||The format of API Firewall logs.
+The value can be ||No|

-Step 5.
+Step 6.
 Test API Firewall operation¶

 To test API Firewall operation, send the request that does not match the mounted Open API 3.0 specification to the API Firewall Docker container address.
 For example, you can pass the string value in the parameter that requires the integer value.

-Step 6.
+Step 7.
 Enable traffic on API Firewall¶

 To finalize the API Firewall configuration, please enable incoming traffic on API Firewall by updating your application deployment scheme configuration.
 For example, this would require updating the Ingress, NGINX, or load balancer settings.

 To address more business issues by API Firewall, you can fine-tune the tool operation.
 Supported fine-tuning options are listed below.
 Please pass them as environment variables when configuring the API Firewall Docker container.

 Validation of request authentication tokens¶